thesnoom/win-sec-check/README.md

 - DefaultAccount                 - A user account managed by the system....
 - defaultuser0                   - N/A...
 - Guest                          - Built-in account for guest access to the...
+- WDAGUtilityAccount             - A user account managed and used by the s...

 [+] Listing local groups:
 -------------------------